princemaple/together/README.md

 end
 ```

+Since ex_shards uses shards, if you are still using `applications` instead of the new `extra_applications`,
-Since ex_shards uses shards, make sure that shards is started before your application:
+which infers applications list, make sure that shards is added to the list:

 ```elixir
 def application do